-8.21 Social Media, Blogging and Personal Websites (Portions in black from current 8.13 Chapter 1 - Administrative Policies)
+8.21 Social Media, Blogging and Personal Websites

 In general, the Glen Ellyn Park District views the use of social networking, personal websites and weblogs positively, and it respects the right of employees to use them as a medium of self-expression.
-If you choose to identify yourself as a Glen Ellyn Park District employee or to discuss matters related to our agency, staff or patrons on your website or weblog, or other social network (i.e., Facebook, Instagram, YouTube), please proceed with caution and discretion. bear in mind that, Although you and we view your website, weblog, or other medium of online publishing may be as a personal project and a medium of personal conveying your individual expression, some readers may nonetheless view you as a de facto spokesperson for the Park District.
+If you choose to identify yourself as a Glen Ellyn Park District employee or to discuss matters related to our agency, staff or patrons on your website or weblog, or other social network (i.e., Facebook, Instagram, YouTube), please proceed with caution and discretion.
+Although your website, weblog, or other medium of online publishing may be a personal project conveying your individual expression, some readers may nonetheless view you as a de facto spokesperson for the Park District.

 Such activities at or outside of work may affect your job performance, the performance of others, staff morale, teamwork, and/or the reputation or business interests of the Park District.
-In light of this these possibilities, we ask that you observe the following guidelines:
+In light of these possibilities, we ask that you observe the following guidelines:

-1. Make it clear to your readers that the views you express are yours alone and that they do not necessarily reflect the views of the Glen Ellyn Park District.
+Make it clear that the views you express are yours alone and that they do not necessarily reflect the views of the Glen Ellyn Park District.
 Only those employees officially designated by the District/ have the authorization to speak on behalf of the District.
-In order To help reduce the potential for confusion, we recommend putting the following notice, or something similar - in a reasonably prominent place on your site (e.g., at the bottom of your "about me" page):
+To help reduce the potential for confusion, we recommend putting the following notice, or something similar - in a reasonably prominent place on your site (e.g., at the bottom of your "about me" page):